cap-jmk/dylightful/README.md

-🟥 Code is not maintained on GitHub any longer all code moves to [Codeberg](https://codeberg.org/sail.black) 🟥
+🟥 Maintance  on GitHub is stopped and all code moves to [Codeberg](https://codeberg.org/sail.black) 🟥

 👉 New repo https://codeberg.org/sail.black/dylightful